Nico Hoerner Player Props: Cubs vs. Rangers

-Nico Hoerner -- 2-for-4 in his last game -- will be in action for the Chicago Cubs versus the Texas Rangers, with Martin Perez on the mound, on April 8 at 4:05 PM ET.
+Nico Hoerner -- 2-for-5 in his most recent game -- will be in action for the Chicago Cubs versus the Texas Rangers, with Jon Gray on the hill, on April 9 at 2:20 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Rangers.
+He racked up two hits (going 2-for-5) in his last appearance against the Rangers.

 Nico Hoerner Game Info & Props vs. the Rangers